-1. When a theory or idea is put to the test to see if it actually works.
+1. A theory or idea that is put to the test to see if it actually works.

-Example: Tim built a small boat that he plans to use for fishing, but he’s unsure if it will float or not.
-This weekend is when the rubber meets the road because that is when he will test it on the water for the first time.
+Example: Tim built a small fishing boat, but he is unsure if it will float.
+This weekend, however, is when the rubber meets the road because he plans to put the boat on water for the first time.

 2. When things become serious.